 University of Maryland Anthropology majors find meaningful internships with a wide range of non-profits organizations, government agencies, businesses, and academic and cultural institutions.

 Fellowships, Graduate Teaching Assistantships, part-time employment sometimes available from grants and contracts

-The Department of Anthropology at UMD has four archaeology labs which include Archaeology in Annapolis, Archaeology of the Irish Diaspora and Modern Ireland, and the Center for Heritage Research Study) in addition to a Zooarchaeology Lab, an Ecological-Environmental Anthropology Lab, and Environmental Sensory Lab.
+The Department of Anthropology at UMD has four archaeology labs which include Archaeology in Annapolis, Archaeology of the Irish Diaspora and Modern Ireland, the Center for Heritage Research Study, and a Zooarchaeology Lab.
+In addition, we have an Ecological-Environmental Anthropology Lab and Environmental Sensory Lab.
 Other research centers and programs include the Center for Research and Collaboration in the Indigenous Americas, Chesapeake Bay Environment Program, and the Deal Island Peninsula Project.
 Advanced computer software & hardware, such as scanners, graphic programs, and digitizing tablets are located in computer labs.
 UM is a Carnegie Class I research institution with opportunities for students to participate in research projects.
 The university is also part of the CIC.

 Supplementary undergraduate, graduate, and professional courses are commonly offered online.